Incremental computing: Dynamic methods

 Incremental computation can be achieved by building a dependency graph of all the data elements that may need to be recalculated, and their dependencies.
 The elements that need to be updated when a single element changes are given by the transitive closure of the dependency relation of the graph.
 In other words, if there is a path from the changed element to another element, the latter may be updated (depending on whether the change eventually reaches the element).
 The dependency graph may need to be updated as dependencies change, or as elements are added to, or removed from, the system.
 It is used internally by the implementation, and does not typically need to be displayed to the user.

 Capturing dependencies across all possible values can be avoided by identifying subset of important values (e.g., aggregation results) across which dependencies can be tracked, and incrementally recomputing other dependent variables, hence balancing the amount of dependency information to be tracked with the amount of recomputation to be performed upon input change.

-Partial evaluation can be seen as a method for automating the simplest possible case of incremental computing, in which an attempt is made to divide program data into two categories: that which can vary based on the program's input, and that which cannot (and the smallest unit of change is simply "all the data that can vary").
+Partial evaluation can be seen as a method for automating the simplest possible case of incremental computing, in which an attempt is made to divide program data into two categories: which can vary based on the program's input, and which cannot (and the smallest unit of change is simply "all the data that can vary").
 Partial evaluation can be combined with other incremental computing techniques.

 With cycles in the dependency graph, a single pass through the graph may not be sufficient to reach a fixed point.
-In some cases, complete reevaluation of a system is semantically equivalent to incremental evaluation, and may be more efficient in practice if not in theory.
+In some cases, complete re-evaluation of a system is semantically equivalent to incremental evaluation, and may be more efficient in practice if not in theory.